Do you know what vehicle you want to purchase?

 (Available In Google Search “Car Inspection Checklist”)

-This is not an all inclusive list for buying a car, but it is useful information I use when purchasing a vehicle.
+This is not an all inclusive list for buying a car, but it is useful information you can use when purchasing a vehicle.

 Be sure to have your car inspected by a local shop before purchase.